 Backpacking in Oregon

-I remember when I was still living at home, probably 1967, my dad brought home a sleeping bag that he could stuff into a little sack.
+I remember when I was still living at home, probably in 1967, when my dad brought home a sleeping bag that he could stuff into a little sack.
 He was so thrilled with this sleeping bag that he kept taking it out of the sack and stuffing it back in.
 He must have done it at least 15 times.
 And then, you know how dads are, he got me and my sister to do it too!
 My parents loved to backpack and occasionally I went with them.
-Here's a picture of me and my parents in 1972 that I found in an old photo album (what the heck is a photo album?)
+Here's a picture of me (left) and my parents in 1972 that I found in an old photo album (what the heck is a photo album?)
+And on the right, backpacking with my dog Chelsea around the same time.

 Now, Dave & I love to go backpacking.
 Our favorite places in Oregon are Jeff Park and the Wallowas.
 Here are some pictures of our more recent trips.
 Pictures from most of our earlier trips are in slide form (whatever that is).
 Maybe someday I'll search them out but for now, here are some pictures from the digital age.